Courses and Requirements

 Seminar: Communication Technologies and Society.

 Theoretical analysis of how communication technology alters social construction of time, space, community and identity.
 Readings detail historical precedents in order to address future implications of emerging technologies.
-Prerequisite, Communication 101 or consent of the instructor.
+Prerequisite, One course in Communication, Sociology, or Cinema and Media Studies.
 Open to juniors and seniors.
 Maximum enrollment, 12.
 Phelan, CW.

 (from the Hamilton Course Catalogue)